Gate: Seven of Swords

 “I do,” she said, raising her hand and releasing a few butterflies into the air between us.

 “Though it is not as desirable as having his physical presence with me,” Aurora said.
-“I will agree to it for, though he may not recognize me, I am his mother and always wish the best for him in all of my incarnations.
-In addition, the butterflies I share with him will carry all of the stories I told him while he slept within my home in their being so that, if one far day he does remember me again, they can speak my words to him once more and bring him comfort in my absence.”
+“I will agree to it for, though he may not recognize me in this form, I am his mother and always wish the best for him in all of my incarnations.
+In addition, the butterflies I share with him will carry all of the stories I told him while he slept within my home written upon their hearts so that, if one far day he wishes to hear my tales and shared memories again, they can speak my words to him once more and bring him comfort in my absence.”

 The prince raised my glasses from his face to gaze directly into the visage of the goddess before him.
 “Are you really my mother?” he said.
-“I lost her so long ago I have trouble remembering her face at times.
-But for the love I still bear for her in my heart, I will carry your sigil within my own spirit.
+“I lost her long ago in tragic circumstances but her face has never left my mind and heart for she loved me fiercely and protected me from countless shadows in my waking world.
+For the love I still bear for her in my heart and always will, I will carry your sigil within my own spirit, all of your stories from the sky and the memories they awaken within me.
 We will give strength and support to each other like this but also forge an eternal bond of fellowship and familial love that neither time nor distance can alter or break.
-I wish, my lady, for you never to feel loneliness again.”
+I wish, Aurora, for you never to feel loneliness again.”

-“And I shall not,” Aurora said.
-“Neither shall you, my beloved son.”
-With those words, three butterflies alighted from her fingers and flew directly into the prince’s heart.
-For a moment, the man’s spirit was suffused with the brilliant rainbow light of the dawn and he was too blinding to see.
-Then, the light settled and he appeared as a mortal once more.
+“And I shall not for this pattern of forgetfulness and loss is now ended,” Aurora said.
+“Neither shall you ever be without the light of my presence, my beloved son.”
+With those words, three butterflies alighted from the goddess’ fingers and flew directly into the prince’s heart.
+For a moment, the man’s spirit was suffused with the brilliant rainbow light of the skies and he was too blinding to see.
+Then, the light settled and he appeared as a mortal to my eyes once more.

-“I must be on my way, sadly,” he said when his transformation was complete.
+“I must be on my way, sadly,” the prince said when his transformation was complete.
 “If you wish to accompany me, Heidi, you may do so.
 It is a pleasant thing to travel the paths of the worlds with a companion if even for a short while.”

-“I will go with you while I am in this world though I can make no promises to the duration,” I replied to the dark haired man.
+“I will go with you while I am in this world though I can make no promises to the duration,” I replied.
 “I do not like to travel to distant places without friends either.
 What is your name, prince?”

 “Lancelot,” the prince said.
 “My mother named me, Lancelot.”